The Power of Adaptogens

 4. Schisandra Chinensis

 Schisandra plays a role in central nervous system health.
 It increases neurotransmitters in the central nervous system.
-This is a critical aspect that affects digestion, heart rate, muscle movement, and more.
+This critical aspect affects digestion, heart rate, muscle movement, and more.
 Also, Schisandra supports mental and physical performance.
 (12)

 You May Also Like